Dead Peer Dedection

 IPsec VPN accomplishes this by cryptographic hashing and signing the data exchanged, which provides integrity.
 Remember that a VPN must be established only with a chosen peer, achieved using mutual authentication.

-Lab guide: Site-to-site IPsec VPN
+Guide: Site-to-site IPsec VPN

 In the following lab, we have three routers.
 R2 is acting just as an interconnection point.
 It only has an IP address configuration on its interface.
-We have two Cisco IOS routers to use IPSec in Tunnel mode.
+We have two Cisco IOS routers that use IPSec in tunnel mode.
 This means the original IP packet will be encapsulated in a new IP packet and encrypted before sending it out of the network.
 For this demonstration, I will be using the following three routers.

 R1 and R3 each have a loopback interface behind them with a subnet.
 We’ll configure the IPsec tunnel between these routers to encrypt traffic from 1.1.1.1/32 to 3.3.3.3/32.
 Notice in the screenshot below that we can’t ping when the IPsec tunnel is not up.
 Once the IPsec tunnel is operational, we have reachability between the two peers.